ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 This will include the make target present in the .make/rpm.mk file.
 The targets are:

-* rpm-package-all: Package all version to a tar.gz format and add a Manifest.skao.int file with the required metadata, and saves them into build/rpm folder
+* rpm-package-all: Package all versions using cmake (which should output an rpm artefact) and add the contents of a MANIFEST.skao.int file with the required metadata to the RPMs description, and saves them into build/rpm folder
 * rpm-publish-all: Publish all RPM packages that are under build/RPM folder to CAR
 * rpm-package: Package folder under the RPM_PKG var
 * rpm-publish: Publish RPM package in build/rpm folder with the value name of RPM_PKG var